nabenabe0928/mfhpo-simulator/README.md

 However, [`BOHB`](https://github.com/automl/hpBandSter/) and [`NePS`](https://github.com/automl/neps) are exceptions where you need to instantiate `ObjectiveFuncWorker`.
 Basically, we need to use `ObjectiveFuncWorker` for BOHB and NePS because they share the information in each worker via some types of server or they launch multiple independent threads.
 On the other hand, when optimizers use typical multiprocessing/multithreading packages such as `multiprocessing`, `threading`, `concurrent.futures`, `joblib`, `dask`, and `mpi4py`, users need to use `CentralWorkerManager`.
-Here, we describe the arguments of `CentralWorkerManager`:
+Both `ObjectiveFuncWorker` and `CentralWorkerManager` share the same user interface and I describe each argument of both classes here:
 1. `subdir_name` (`str`): The directory to store the information,
 2. `n_workers` (`int`): The number of parallel workers,
 3. `obj_func` (`ObjectiveFuncType`): The objective function to be wrapped.
 See [`ObjectiveFuncType`](https://github.com/nabenabe0928/mfhpo-simulator/blob/main/benchmark_simulator/_constants.py#L10-L43) for more details,